 Today, the DCMA continues to caretake the David Campbell Memorial, recognize acts of valor by Portland Firefighters, and provide a legacy for all Portland Firefighters who have given their lives in service to the city of Portland.

-Currently, the DCMA is spearheading the development of "Portland Firefighter Memorial Park," a renovation of the David Campbell Memorial and installation of a proper Fallen Firefighter Memorial.
-Details can be found on the Portland Firefighter Memorial Park page of this web site.
+Currently, the DCMA is spearheading the development of "Portland Firefighter Memorial Plaza," a renovation of the David Campbell Memorial and installation of a proper Fallen Firefighter Memorial.
+Details can be found on the Portland Firefighter Memorial Plaza page of this web site.
 Learn how you can become part of making this project a success.

 Retired Portland Firefighter